 Critics have praised Ginsburg for creating English language folktale collections of stories from Siberia and Central Asia.
 Many reflect the rich cultural legacy represented by Chinese, Indian, and Persian influences, as well as the Christian, Moslem and Buddist communities.
 Among these collections are Three Rolls and One Doughnut: Fables from Russia (1970); The Master of the Winds and Other Tales From Siberia (1970); One Trick Too Many: Fox Stories from Russia (1973); The Twelve Clever Brothers and Other Fools: Folk Tales from Russia (1979); and The Kaha Bird: Tales from the Steppes of Central Asia (1971), which includes Tuvan, Tatar, Kazakh, Uygur, Tadzhik, Uzbek, Kirghiz and Turkmenian stories.

-In her individual picture books for children, Ginsburg’s goal was to let the original story sing out as it will and her objective was always to bring delight.
+In Ginsburg's individual picture books for children, Ginsburg’s goal was to let the original story sing out as it will and her objective was always to bring delight.
 She uses a wide variety of folk-motifs, including magical objects, animals, heroes, fools, deceptions, and so on, but was always ready and able to dress her old tales in captivating new ways.
 As a translator, she sought out contemporary Russian children’s literature, finding themes and ideas among newer writers, such as Daniil Kharms, adapting them to her own voice and mastery of language.
 A number of her tales are of non-Russian origin, including How The Sun Was Brought Back to the Sky (1975) from a Slovenian tale, and the fable The Two Greedy Bears: Adapted from a Hungarian Folktale (1976).
 A few titles, such as Kitten from One to Ten (1980), a counting book, are Ginsburg’s original creations.

-Among her major works are Four Brave Sailors (1987), The Chinese Mirror 1988), The King Who Tried to Fry An Egg on His Head (1994), Asleep, Asleep (1992) and The Old Man and His Birds (1994).
+Among Ginsburg's major works are Four Brave Sailors (1987), The Chinese Mirror 1988), The King Who Tried to Fry An Egg on His Head (1994), Asleep, Asleep (1992) and The Old Man and His Birds (1994).
 Many of her books were also published in England and translated into various languages including Afrikaans, Chinese, Danish, Japanese, Portuguese, Swedish and Zulu.

-Bohemian and fiercely individualistic, Mirra was intrigued by every kind of artistry.
+Bohemian and fiercely individualistic, Ginsburg was intrigued by every kind of artistry.
 She herself painted, did metalwork, made jewelry and did intricate papercuts.
 Until her last years, she often entertained widely diverse gatherings of creative people at her home and took full advantage of New York’s theater, especially Yiddish and Asian theater, as well as ballet and concerts.
-Mirra didn’t travel much but she once flew on the Concorde to visit friends in France, for she had friends all over the world who corresponded with her and visited her when in New York.
+Ginsburg didn’t travel much but she once flew on the Concorde to visit friends in France, for she had friends all over the world who corresponded with her and visited her when in New York.
 Her childlike openness and curiosity extended to every nuance of life; her opinions were uncompromising.

 A member of the American Literary Translators Association, Authors Guild, Authors League of America and PEN, Mirra Ginsburg died in New York City on December 26, 2000.

-National Translation Grant, 1967; Lewis Carroll Shelf Award for translation of The Diary of Nina Kosterina, 1972; Guggenheim Fellowship (1975–76).
+- Lewis Carroll Shelf Award for translation of The Diary of Nina Kosterina, 1972.